Strategic Classification Made Practical: Method

 \subsubsection{Flexible costs}

 The core setting of strategic classification assumes costs are fixed.
-But in some settings, it is reasonable to assume that the system has some control over the cost function.
-We model this as allowing the system to modify an initial cost function $c_0$ to some other cost $c \in \C$ from the class $\C$, with this incurring a penalty of $\pnlty(c_0,c)$.
+But in some settings, it is reasonable to assume that the system has some control over the cost function.\footnote{For example, consider a bank offering loans, and assume one of the features is the number of credit cards a user has.
+If the bank itself issues credit cards, then by determining policies related to credit cards (e.g., eligibility criteria, commissions, rates), the bank achieves some control over costs.} We model this as allowing the system to modify an initial cost function $c_0$ to some other cost $c \in \C$ from the class $\C$, with this incurring a penalty of $\pnlty(c_0,c)$.
 The goal is now to jointly learn the classifier \emph{and} the modified cost.
 Denoting by $\dec_f^c$ the response mapping for classifier $f$ and cost function $c$, we can extend the learning objective as follows:

 By utilizing its flexibility in choosing $c$, in this setting the system has the capacity to obtain better predictive performance than when optimizing the objective in Eq. \eqref{eq:ERM}.